Ron Futcher: Playing career

 He played with the Portland Timbers in the summer of 1982, becoming the club's top scorer with 13 goals, including a hat-trick against the Vancouver Whitecaps.
-He also spent a brief period in early 1983 back in England with Southampton, without making any first–team appearances.
+He also spent a brief period in early 1983 back in England with Southampton without making first-team appearances.
 He moved on to the Tulsa Roughnecks, scoring the second goal in a 1983 2–0 win over Toronto in the Soccer Bowl at BC Place despite having initially being suspended following a red card in the previous game.
-However 1984 proved a disappointing campaign, and he then left the United States for good.
+However, 1984 proved a disappointing campaign, and he then left the United States for good.
 He finished with 296 points in 201 career games in the league, including 119 goals.

 Returning to Europe, Futcher had a spell with NAC Breda in the Netherlands, scoring three goals in seven Eerste Divisie games in 1983–84.
-Futcher then headed back to the English Second Division with Barnsley in 1984–85 on a £12,000 transfer.
+Futcher then headed back to the English Second Division, signing a two-year contract with Barnsley in 1984–85 on a £12,000 transfer, joining his twin brother.
 He joined league rivals Oldham Athletic after being signed by Joe Royle for a £5,000 fee, and became the club's top scorer in 1985–86 with 17 goals.
-The "Latics" reached the play-offs in 1986–87, but were beaten by Leeds United in the semi-finals.
-He then left Boundary Park and was signed by Terry Dolan at Bradford City for £40,000, and scored 19 goals in 38 games in 1987–88 to become the "Bantams" top scorer.
-Bradford lost to Middlesbrough in the Second Division play-off semi-finals, despite a 2–1 victory in the first leg at Valley Parade.
+The "Latics" reached the play-offs in 1986–87, but were beaten on away goals by Leeds United in the semi-finals.
+However, he was transfer-listed after being sent off twice in two days, once for the first team and then for the reserve team.
+He left Boundary Park and was signed by Terry Dolan at Bradford City for £40,000, and scored 19 goals in 38 games in 1987–88 to become the "Bantams" top scorer.
+Bradford lost to Middlesbrough in the Second Division play-off semi-finals despite a 2–1 victory in the first leg at Valley Parade.
+He had a fight with Stan Ternent in training and was ordered to leave the club.